 The answer, of course, is yes.

-So if you are one of the substantial number of people unsure about the ins and outs of the Deposit Guarantee, make sure you read this fact sheet and compare term deposit interest rates that are available.
+So if you are one of the substantial number of people unsure about the ins and outs of the Deposit Guarantee, make sure you get your facts and compare term deposit interest rates that are available.
 You could just be getting a better return on your money.